monkeyshoulders/Web-Perf-Optimization/README.md

 - Inlining of CSS properties to speed page loads
 - Moved style and link tags associated with CSS and JS to bottom of body in HTML to reduce render blocking
 - JS files were changed to load asynchronusly
-- Modified main.js to fix forced sychronus layout issues on lines
 - *main.js* Line 402 changeSliderLabel moved out of resizePizzas function
 - *main.js* Line 419 sizeSwitcher moved out of resizePizzas function
 - *main.js* querySelectorAll changed to querySelector, getElementsByClassName, and getElementById
 - *main.js* Line 529 for loop change from 200 to 25 to reduce amount of render and paint
 - *main.js* Line 508 /1250 changed to /500 to assist rendering and scrolling

 #### Resources used to complete this project ####